mrbmc/mrbmc.github.io/src/projects/espn.md

 2. New features for ESPN+

 #### STAR+{#starplus}
-This strength of this vision, and conviction of the team, convinced Disney+ to invest in launching a new streaming service called STAR+ which leaned into sports.
+The vision and the conviction of the team convinced Disney+ to invest in a new streaming service called STAR+ that leaned into sports for Latin American audiences.

 **STAR+ grew to 11M subscribers in two years.**